 Next, look at the incoming links:

 iv).
 TrendSpottr: This tool keeps you updated on the latest happenings around the web for a given topic, keyword or industry.
-Jonah Berger, in his academic research, also pointed out that the timing of the content contributed to its virality.
+Jonah Berger, in his academic research, also pointed out that the timing of great content contributed to its virality.

 So, if you’re among the first to hear a piece of news and you quickly create useful and in-depth content around that news, people will share it.